80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent a hissing sound as of frying, cooking or burning

-Example sentence The sun was sizzling the desert land.
+Example in a sentence The sun was sizzling the desert land.

 62. Slurp